 Whew!
 That’s a long paragraph.
 Are you still with me?

 I hope so, because doesn’t this look good?
-I’m super excited because the parsley is homegrown!
-We picked it last week before the freeze and it’s been in a jar of water waiting for me.
+I’m super excited because the chives are homegrown!
+We picked them last week before the freeze and they’ve been in a jar of water waiting for me.
 Perennial herbs are the gift that just keeps giving, so I’m hopeful that the fall won’t be too cold and we’ll get a second harvest for Thanksgiving!

 - 2 medium onions diced

 - 2 small hot chiles diced fine